asmataamallah25/Edge_AI_With_FIWARE_End_Of_Study_Project/README.md

 jupyter
 ```

 ## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a new Pull Request
+Feel free to contribute to this project by forking the repository, creating your own branch and submitting a pull request with your improvements.
+We welcome all contributions that enhance the functionality or performance of the system.